gdiaz384/py3TranslateLLM/wiki/pages/fairseq-and-sugoi-gpu-guide.markdown

 - **Important**: fairseq/Sugoi CPU should already be working.
 If it is not, then troubleshoot it before continuing further.
 - If the CPU version of PyTorch is currently installed, uninstall it:
-    - `%pythonExe% %pipExe% uninstall torch torchvision torchaudio`
+    - `%pythonExe% -m pip uninstall torch torchvision torchaudio`
+    - It is possible to check what version of torch is installed by using pip's freeze command.
+        - `%pythonExe% -m pip freeze`
 - [pytorch.org](//pytorch.org) has a table showing the official installation commands based upon the selected cells.
     - Replace their `pip3` syntax with the updated syntax of `%pythonExe% -m pip` that uses the local Sugoi environment.
     - The commands should otherwise be the same.